“This is an amp that no studio should be without.” – Dr. Z

 This amp has become a favorite in recording studios around the world.
 It’s also a great little amp for small clubs.
 While many other small amps have trouble cutting through the mix and have a rather flatulent low end, your Dr. Z Carmen Ghia will always cut through the mix tightly and musically.

-Guitar Buyer magazine provided us with a great review of the Carmen Ghia.
+Guitar Buyer magazine provided us with a review of the Carmen Ghia.